kyleneumann/swift_analysis_code/code_xrt/ReadMe.txt

 Program : evt_merger.py : use Xselect to merge all .evt files in each dataSRC into a .fits and .evt totaled file
 		: total.evt : summed event files of observations
 		: total.fits : summed fits images of observations for detection and plotting

-Directory : old_ignore : directory inside source directories which contains files to be ignored by programs

 Program : ximage_detect.py : use Ximage to detect sources